MGM Grand Las Vegas Parking Fee 2023, Directions & Valet

 After all, the hotel has just over 5,000 rooms.
 In addition, attached to the resort is the MGM Grand Garden Arena, which fills up its seats with concerts, events, and both boxing and UFC fights.

 Despite the massive need for parking, the MGM Grand does a pretty good job fulfilling this demand for car space.

-They accomplish this thanks to a massive seven story parking structure just to the east (some would say, “well to the east”) of the hotel and casino.
+They accomplish this thanks to a massive seven story parking structure to the east of the hotel and casino.

 The parking fee also applies to those of you going to shows or concerts at the MGM Grand Garden Arena.
 When entering the self-parking garage, you’ll receive a ticket.
 Instead of paying an attendant at a booth when you leave, MGM asks that you pay (on foot) at a self-serve kisok when leaving the MGM when you’re walking back to your car.

 When driving to the MGM Grand, (or Garden Arena), you’ll most likely be going one of three ways: east or west on Tropicana Boulevard off of the Strip, or the road behind the MGM Grand, which is called “Koval Lane.”

 - When going east on Tropicana (away from the Strip)